Potato 2.2: Events, Entity Linking, Export, and 55 Survey Instruments

 entity_types: ["PERSON", "ORGANIZATION", "LOCATION"]

-required: trueThis opens up information extraction, semantic role labeling, and knowledge graph construction tasks that previously required custom tooling.
+required: trueThis covers information extraction, semantic role labeling, and knowledge graph construction, all of which used to need custom tooling.

-Span annotations can now be linked to external knowledge bases.
-Annotators highlight text, assign a label, then use a search modal to find and link the matching Wikidata, UMLS, or custom KB entity.
+Span annotations can now point at external knowledge bases.
+An annotator highlights text, assigns a label, then uses a search modal to find and link the matching Wikidata, UMLS, or custom KB entity.

 annotation_schemes: